Dananjaya Hettiarachchi: Biography

 Dananjaya was born in Nuwara Eliya, Sri Lanka.
 His parents later moved and relocated to Colombo as his parents expected him to study at S. Thomas' College, Mount Lavinia.
 However, much to his parents' expectations, he endured disappointing academic performance as his academic performance began to deteriorate in his schooling days.
 He was also hesitant and lethargic to show up for extracurricular activities like debating, theatre or speech.
-He was also reportedly facing a dilemma as he could not figure out an appropriate and acceptable way of living, and he did not have a clear goal in his life until the tender age of 16.
+He was also reportedly facing a dilemma as he could not figure out an appropriate and acceptable way of living, and he did not have a clear goal in his life until the age of 16.
 He was arrested for an assault case that took place at another school, and he was considered a brawn thug in his social circles.
 His life trajectory changed completely when his mother visited the police station in order to take Dananjaya out of prison, and he started behaving in an obedient manner ever since he witnessed his mother crying in shame at the police station.
 He also met Anton Samarasinghe, who gave him life advice, which prompted him to attend dancing classes, and Dananjaya became a professional dancer.